JadeBlue96/latex-tutorials/index.md

 There is some hierarchy to the guides, as shown in the diagram below.
 This is purely optional, but we do suggest you work through them in order.<p>

-As described in the <a href="#">About</a> page. we cater for absolute beginners in LaTeX, so the end result will be just enough for you to get started.
+As described in the <a href="{{ site.baseurl }}/about">About</a> page. we cater for absolute beginners in LaTeX, so the end result will be just enough for you to get started.

-For more in depth tutorials, visit the <a href="#">Documentation</a> pages, or any of the excellent <a href="#">resources</a> elsewhere on the internet.
+For more in depth tutorials, visit the <a href="{{ site.baseurl }}/documentation">Documentation</a> pages, or any of the excellent <a href="{{ site.baseurl }}/documentation/resources">resources</a> elsewhere on the internet.
 This is particularly recommended if you already have some experience with LaTeX.

-Once you have gotten to grips with the basics, you can practice typing mathematics, and more, on our <a href="#">Practice</a> pages.
+Once you have gotten to grips with the basics, you can practice typing mathematics, and more, on our <a href="{{ site.baseurl }}/practice">Practice</a> pages.
 The difficulty ranges from easy to hard.
 But for the hardcore LaTeX fans, some fiendish challenges lie ahead!